fafeitsch/Route-Detour-Analyzer/README.md

 The initial location of the map can be set with the query parameter `map=ZOOM/LATITUDE/LONGITUDE`.
 Thus by using all query params in a bookmark, all settings can easily be persisted.

-## Sample File
+## Sample Network

-The repository contains a [sample file](wuerzburg_legacy.json) containing all city lines of Wuerzburg City in spring 2021.
+The app per default displays a sample network containing all city lines of Wuerzburg City in spring 2021.
 There are 21 distinct lines.
 Lines that have significantly different from-path compared to the to-path are contained twice, which makes 37 sample lines in the file.
 For every line only the main path is realized.
 Please do not use these lines for actual route planing as they might be imprecise and deprecated.
 Use the official [public transportation site](https://vvm-info.de) for that.

-Please be aware that the sample file only contains the location and names of the stops.
-The routing between the stops is done by OSRM.
-Depending on your used OSRM profile your routes can be different from mine.
-In my OSRM profile, I basically allowed all types of roads to be used for routing.
-The profile file is currently in bad shape, unfortunately.
-I will clean it up in the future.
+Please be aware that the sample also contains the whole the detailed routes of the lines.
+Depending on your used OSRM server and profile, the lines will be re-routed once you begin to edit them.

 ## FAQ